Souptacular/SoulForge/applications/application-template.md

 ### Ecosystem Fit

-Help us locate your project in the plonky3 or circom landscape and what problems it tries to solve by answering each of these questions:
+Help us locate your project in the Plonky3 or circom landscape and what problems/areas it tries to solve/explore by answering each of these questions:

-- Where and how does your project fit into the ecosystem?
-- Who is your target audience?
-- What need(s) does your project meet?
-- How did you identify these needs?
-Please provide evidence in the form of (scientific) articles, forum discussions, case studies, or raw data.
 - Are there any other projects similar to yours in the zk ecosystem?
-  - If so, how is your project different?
+  - If so, how is your project/research different?
 Please identify and assess any projects addressing the same need and explain how your project is distinct.
 Feel free to include applicable research data, statistics, or metrics.
   - If not, please indicate why such a project might not have been possible, successful, or attempted.
-- Are there any projects similar to yours in related ecosystems?
+- What are the areas that this project

 ## Team :busts_in_silhouette: